octokit/plugin-rest-endpoint-methods.js/docs/actions/deleteEnvironmentSecret.md

 </td></tr>
 <tr><td>environment_name</td><td>yes</td><td>

 The name of the environment.
+The name must be URL encoded.
+For example, any slashes in the name must be replaced with `%2F`.

 </td></tr>
 <tr><td>secret_name</td><td>yes</td><td>